-Our method has been developed following 30 years of scientific research looking at how eye movements can offer a unique insight into those complex cognitive processes involved with reading that we can often struggle to understand.
+Our unique assessment method has been developed following 30 years of scientific research, looking at how eye movements can offer a new insight into reading as a complex cognitive and linguistic processes, instead of a simple percentile or score.

-Lexplore’s method is originally based upon data from the Kronoberg project; an entirely unique longitudinal study of reading and writing which began almost 30 years ago at the Karolinska Institute in Stockholm, provider of the Nobel Prize in Medicine and Physiology.
-As part of the project eye movement recordings were taken for hundreds of children both with and without reading difficulties.
+Our assessment method is based upon data from the Kronoberg project; an entirely unique longitudinal study of reading and writing which began almost 30 years ago at the Karolinska Institute in Stockholm, provider of the Nobel Prize in Medicine and Physiology.
+As part of the project, eye movement recordings were taken for hundreds of children both with and without reading difficulties.
 Their academic and reading progress was then followed from year 3 to adulthood.

 By analysing eye movement patterns from this study combined with additional research from the Dyslexia Project in the Swedish municipalities of Järfälla and Trosa, our researchers and founders Gustaf Öqvist Seimyr and Mattias Nilsson Benfatto were able to show that the statistical models they had developed could accurately predict which students would experience difficulties after as little as 30 seconds of reading.
 The cumulative results from their work were published in PLoS One (Benfatto et al., 2016).